 I had Donnalee demonstrate the exercises.

 #1 – Knees to Chest

 Lie on your back on the floor and relax your upper body.
-Bend your knees towards your chest, then pull them in slightly further and hold that end position for 20 seconds.
+Bend your knees toward your chest, and then pull them in slightly further and hold that position for 20 seconds.
 You should feel the stretch in your hip and low back area.